smaranjitghose/doc2pen/CONTRIBUTING.md

   <img src="/readme_assets/Cloning%20Project%20(1).png?raw=true"/>
 </p>

-## Section-3: To run the project on your local machine ⌨️🖥️🖱️
+## Section 3: To run the project on your local machine ⌨️🖥️🖱️
 - To install the dependencies and packages, run `npm install`.
 - To start the project in development mode, run `npm start`.
 - Navigate to http://localhost:3000 to view it in the browser.

-## Section-4 : To make changes in the project 🎨👩‍🎨👨‍🎨
+## Section 4 : To make changes in the project 🎨👩‍🎨👨‍🎨
 - To directly update the local repo with any changes made in the central repo prior to starting  next edits or additions.
 To do this set up the central repository as an upstream remote for repo.
 - Pull changes from Upstream.
    ```